Paul Goldschmidt's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Paul Goldschmidt.

 Paul Goldschmidt, nicknamed "Goldy," is a professional baseball first baseman currently playing for the New York Yankees in MLB.
-Prior to joining the Yankees, he played for the Arizona Diamondbacks and St. Louis Cardinals.
-Goldschmidt has also represented the United States in international baseball competitions.
-Known for his hitting prowess and defensive skills at first base, he has established himself as a prominent figure in Major League Baseball.
+Previously, he played for the Arizona Diamondbacks and the St. Louis Cardinals.
+He has also represented the United States in international baseball competitions.
+Goldschmidt is known for his offensive abilities and defensive skills at first base.
+He's considered one of the premier players at his position.

-In 2006, The Woodlands, with Paul Goldschmidt playing third base, won the Texas state championship.
+In 2006, with Paul Goldschmidt playing third base, The Woodlands High School baseball team won the Texas state championship.

 In 2008, Paul Goldschmidt was named the Southland Conference hitter of the year.

-In 2009, Paul Goldschmidt was named the Southland Conference hitter and player of the year, and was a third-team All-American as a junior.
+In 2009, Paul Goldschmidt was named the Southland Conference hitter of the year, Southland player of the year, and was a third-team All-American as a junior after hitting .352 with 18 home runs and 88 runs batted in (RBIs) in 57 games played.

 On April 20, 2019, in a game against the New York Mets, Paul Goldschmidt hit a 465-foot home run off Paul Sewald, which became both his longest career home run and the longest home run hit at Busch Stadium during the Statcast era.